 Based on Federal Highway Administration (FHWA) standards and the studies/reports noted below, these are the rumble strip best practices recommendations that provide the minimum standards to safely accommodate bicyclists:

 The Federal Highway Administration (FHWA) released an updated guidance on rumble strips in the spring of 2010 which was a big step back for cyclists’ safety.
-Partnering with the League of American Bicyclists and the Alliance for Biking and Walking, we worked with the FHWA to improve their guidance for cyclists and a revised Technical Guidance was released in November, 2011.
+We worked with the FHWA to improve their guidance for cyclists and a revised Technical Guidance was released in November, 2011.
 In addition, the FHWA Safety Office provides recommendations and additional studies on accommodating all road users.

 If you know that rumble strips are planned for roads that are part of the Adventure Cycling Route Network or the U.S. Bicycle Route System, please email us at email@example.com to let us know.
 Once installed, rumble strips are costly to remove and last for decades.
 We will work with the state or local transportation agency to ensure that cyclists are safely accommodated.